Up, Up and Away into the Future!

 And the search continued…that is, until now!!

 We are thrilled to announce our official purchase on May 17, 2024 of the house & lot at 83 Elm Street in Hartland as our future dedicated home!
-This finely built 10+ room house, often referred to as the old Fuller Mansion, has had a few associated names, occupants, modifications and uses since its construction in 1904 and is one of the most recognizable and historically significant properties remaining in Hartland.
+This finely built 10+ room house, often referred to as the Fuller Mansion, has had a few associated names, occupants, modifications and uses since its construction in 1904 and is one of the most recognizable and historically significant properties remaining in Hartland.
 Much of the house’s history (in-progress) may be found on its new dedicated Fuller Mansion page.

 This momentous event would not have been possible without YOUR incredibly generous support of our Create-A-Home Fundraiser allowing us to be in a respectful financial position to seize this rare opportunity when it recently became available.
 THANK YOU!!